escaping-self-throws-void/OpenWeatherApp/README.md

 ### Search multiple cities
 * The app accepts multiple city names from the user(comma separated) and display following attributes using API to fetch current temperatures: • temperature (min and max) • weather (description) • wind speed
 * User should enter minimum 3 cities and max 7 citiees.
-* Alert will pop up in case of wrong input.
+* Alerts will pop up in case of wrong input.
 * The list returns in order of user's query input.

 ![Simulator Screen Shot - iPhone 13 Pro - 2022-06-19 at 13 50 05](https://user-images.githubusercontent.com/24648375/174477508-96abe1b2-bf38-4dcb-a627-3d731c9fd396.png)